krgko/hf-k8-deployment/hyperledger-prerequisite/README.md

 3. Copy configtx.yaml and replace the old one
 4. Copy crypto-config.yaml and replace the old one
 5. Execute `./byfn generate -c {channel-name}`

+**Note**: Ensure that all file in the place.
+Check by see persistent volume config.